Glamorgan County Cricket Club in 2005: Gloucestershire v Glamorgan (25 September)

+Gloucestershire Gladiators made it past the target set by Glamorgan Dragons to take a victory in their final game of the season, but they were still relegated into Division Two, thus suffering relegation in both forms of cricket.
+Winning the toss and bowling first, Gloucestershire's spinners Malinga Bandara and Mark Hardinges shared 4/87 in their 18 overs after the opening bowlers Jon Lewis and James Averis went wicketless.
+Gloucestershire did concede 32 extras, however, as Glamorgan assembled 262/8.
+Steve Adshead and Kadeer Ali added 86 for Gloucestershire's first wicket, before Craig Spearman took on the Gloucestershire bowlers to hit 80 off 71 balls.
+Though he was dismissed with the total on 228, Bandara, Lewis and Mark Alleyne added the required runs, as Gloucestershire won with 14 balls to spare.

-Twenty20 Cup – Group stage
+Twenty20 Cup

-Glamorgan began their Twenty20 Cup with a win against eventual champions Somerset Sabres after losing fewer wickets than the Sabres, but lost the next four matches, and after the fifth was rained off they were ensured of not qualifying for the quarter-final stage – although their 5 July win over Gloucestershire Gladiators was one of the main reasons Gloucestershire did not qualify.
+Glamorgan began their Twenty20 Cup campaign with a win against eventual champions Somerset Sabres after losing fewer wickets than the Sabres, but lost the next four matches, and after the fifth was rained off they were ensured of not qualifying for the quarter-final stage – although their 5 July win over Gloucestershire Gladiators was one of the main reasons Gloucestershire did not qualify.
 Their last match with Worcestershire was without any real importance for either team, as both teams were knocked out, but Worcestershire were still allowed to make the fourth-highest score in Twenty20 Cup history – totalling 223.